Allen-Feng-04/Advice_Generator/README.md

 - **Integration**: The `fetchAdvice` function makes an asynchronous `GET` request to the API, using the entered keyword in the API endpoint.
 The response is parsed, and the first advice slip is displayed.
 If no advice is available for a keyword, an error message is displayed instead.

 The Advice Slip API does not require authentication, making it straightforward to integrate and use for this type of lightweight project.

+## Credits to OPEN_AI

+I usually write the raw code myself and ask OPENAI to then polish it.
+For this project, the AI made the following additions to my code:

+-All the error handling such as try/catch(error) -Formatting
+-